Quantum Complex-Valued Self-Attention Model: Methodology

 \subsection{Loss Function}

 In this paper, we focus on classification tasks with 2, 3, and 4 classes.
-For binary classification tasks, the measurement strategy is simplified to only measuring the first quantum bit in the $Z$ basis.
-By calculating the expectation value $\braket{Z \otimes I}$, we can directly map this to the probability distributions of the two categories, $P(y=0)$ and $P(y=1)$.
-As the number of categories increases, for a three-category task, measurements are taken in the $X$, $Y$ and $Z$ bases.
-By obtaining the expectation values $\braket{X\otimes I}$, ${Y\otimes I}$, and ${Z\otimes I}$, we can extend this approach.
-For multi-class tasks, the measurement method becomes more complex, utilizing a tensor product measurement strategy.
-This involves performing joint basis measurements on multiple quantum bits to generate multi-dimensional expectation values, such as $\braket{X\otimes X\otimes I}$, $\braket{Y\otimes X\otimes I}$, $\braket{Z\otimes X\otimes I}$ and $\braket{X\otimes Y\otimes I}$.
+For binary classification tasks, the measurement strategy is simplified to measuring only the first qubit in the $\sigma_z$ basis.
+As the number of categories increases to three, measurements are taken in the $\sigma_x$, $\sigma_y$, and $\sigma_z$ bases for a three-category task.
+For multi-class tasks, we adopt a tensor-product measurement strategy across two qubits, generating multidimensional expectation values to support up to nine classes.
+This approach ensures sufficient independent observables as the task complexity increases.